yasindevops/phonebook-w-terraform/README.md

 - Phone numbers in the app can be in any format, but the inputs should be checked to prevent string type.
 If the user inputs string in the number field, user should be warned with text message.

-- Example for user inputs and respective formats
+- Example for user inputs and respective formats:

 ```text
 Input in username field          Format to convert